Villages Around Lake Atitlan

 This is the closest villages to Pana (only 10-20 mins) and one of the most popular to visit.
 It is also very popular with foreigners who choose to build or buy their Dream Home!
 It boasts some of the very best views of the Lake and sitting looking out over the lake you get an almost 180 degree view of the lake from the sunrises in the East to the Xocomil (afternoon wind) whipping up white horses on the lake from Santiago (directly opposite), the three ever-present volcanoes, and finally to some of the most spectacular and varied of sunsets to the West!

 The Mayan village is set up a steep road (about a 20 min walk) where it is well worth going to visit the vocation centre of CECAP, set up by the local NGO, Amigos de Santa Cruz.
-There is a good cafe here with some amazing views.
-Along the shore line of Sta Cruz is where you will find a variety of hotesl with restaurants and the homes of many resident foreigners.
+Here is a wonderful restaurant with spectacular views.

 Reset password